binarymash/responses/README.md

 ### Payload response with default value

 If we are setting errors on a payload response, we might decide it is not meaningful to also set a value in the payload.
-However, will lkely be constrained at compile time to return a `Response<T>` rather than a `Response`.
+However, will likely be constrained at compile time to return a `Response<T>` rather than a `Response`.

 In this case, rather than having to always explicitly specify a value for the payload, we can choose to implicitly return the default value of our payload type.
 We can do this by using the parameterless version of `.WithPayload<T>()`...